b-Rocks2718/Dioptase-Assembler/docs/synatx.md

 ### General Info

-Put each instruction on a new line
+Put each instruction on a new line.
+Semicolons between instructions is optional.

 Labels are defined by any string that begins with a letter or underscore and is followed by any sequence of letters, numbers, underscores, or periods.
 To define a label, append a colon to the end.